-Another example of the Biblical meaning of "morrow" (Hebrew "mochorath" is its use in the story of Lot's daughters:
+Another example of the Biblical meaning of "morrow" (Hebrew "mochorath") is its use in the story of Lot's daughters:

 "And it came to pass on the morrow, that the firstborn said unto the younger, Behold, I lay yesternight with my father: let us make him drink wine this night also; and go thou in, and lie with him, that we may preserve seed of our father."
-(Gen 19:34)
+(Genesis 19:34)

-"On the morrow" is obviously referring to the next morning but still the same calendar day.
-"Yesternight" is also used of the same calendar day.
+"On the morrow" is obviously referring to the next morning but is still the same calendar day as the "yesternight" that was referred to.
 That term was used by the firstborn in the morning to refer to the previous night.
-Therefore it was the same calendar day not the night of the previous calendar day over 24 hours earlier.